m-bock/purescript-transit/README.md

     transit :: TransitCore
     transit = reflectType (Proxy @DoorSimpleTransit)

-  TransitTable.writeToFile "renders/door-simple.html" transit identity
+  TransitTable.writeToFile "renders/door-simple.md" transit _
+    { outputFormat = TransitTable.Markdown
+    }
 ```

 <p align="right">
   <sup
     >🗎
-    <a href="test/Examples/DoorSimple.purs#L116-L122"
+    <a href="test/Examples/DoorSimple.purs#L116-L124"
-      >test/Examples/DoorSimple.purs L116-L122</a
+      >test/Examples/DoorSimple.purs L116-L124</a
     >
   </sup>
 </p>

 <!-- PD_END -->

-This generates an HTML file containing a table with columns for "From State", "Message", and "To State".
+This generates a Markdown file containing a table with columns for "From State", "Message", and "To State".

 Since both the state diagram and transition table are generated from the same DSL specification, they're guaranteed to be consistent with each other and with your type-level specification.